fmotalleb/go-tools/matcher/wildcard/BENCHMARK.md

 ## Test Data

-* Benchmark tests were conducted on various patterns and matching scenarios for glob matching.
+* Benchmark tests were conducted on various patterns and matching scenarios for wildcard matching.

 ---